horizontal pressure gradient

 • a single-time-step forward run at each horizontal resolution, and

-• an analysis step comparing Omega output with both the reference and Python-initialized HPGA.
+• an analysis step that evaluates the analytic reference and compares Omega output with both the reference and the Python-initialized HPGA.

 The tasks currently provided are: